ricardoliveira5ro/PathwayAPI/README.md

 # PathwayAPI

-PathwayAPI is a robust and flexible RESTfull API designed to help users create, manage, and track personalized roadmaps for achieving various goals.
+PathwayAPI is a robust and flexible RESTful API designed to help users create, manage, and track personalized roadmaps for achieving various goals.
 It enables users to follow predefined roadmaps or create their own custom plans, breaking them down into manageable steps with detailed descriptions, deadlines, and progress tracking.

 `pathwayapi.onrender.com/api/v1/` hosts a public instance of the API.